microsoft/react-native-windows-samples/docs/native-modules.md

 AppRegistry.registerComponent('NativeModuleSample', () => NativeModuleSample);
 ```

-To access your native modules, you need to import `NativeModules` from `react-native`.
-All of the native modules registered with your host application (including both the built-in ones that come with React Native for Windows in addition to the ones you've added) are available as members of `NativeModules`.
-Since our native modules fires events, we're also bringing in `NativeEventEmitter`.
+To access your native modules, you need to import from your spec file, in this case `NativeFancyMath`.
+Since our modules fires events, we're also bringing in `NativeEventEmitter`.

-To access our `FancyMath` constants, we can simply call `NativeModules.FancyMath.E` and `NativeModules.FancyMath.Pi`.
+To access our `FancyMath` constants, we can simply call `FancyMath.E` and `FancyMath.Pi`.

 Calls to methods are a little different due to the asynchronous nature of the JS engine.
 If the native method returns nothing, we can simply call the method.
 However, in this case `FancyMath.add()` returns a value, so in addition to the two necessary parameters we also include a callback function which will be called with the result of `FancyMath.add()`.
 In the example above, we can see that the callback raises an Alert dialog with the result value.

-For events, you'll see that we created an instance of `NativeEventEmitter` passing in our `NativeModules.FancyMath` module, and called it `FancyMathEventEmitter`.
+For events, you'll see that we created an instance of `NativeEventEmitter` passing in our `FancyMath` module, and called it `FancyMathEventEmitter`.
 We can then use the `FancyMathEventEmitter.addListener()` and `FancyMathEventEmitter.removeListener()` methods to subscribe to our `FancyMath.AddEvent`.
 In this case, when `AddEvent` is fired in the native code, `eventHandler` will get called, which logs the result to the console log.